qTipTip/FYS3150/README.md

 The course has five mandatory projects where it is required to upload the associated report as well as source code.

-Every week there are a set of weekly exercises, that I will try to finish and I'll upload the code writted or related material here.

 ### List of Projects

 #### Project 1